PoeBlu/lono/docs/_includes/configsets/example.md

         ensureRunning: 'true'
 ```

-This configset installs, configures, and ensures the httpd is running, even if the server is rebooted.
+This configset will install, configure, and ensure that the httpd server is running, even if the server is rebooted.